jkeune/ERA5-Drought_data/README.md

 It consists of 5 jupyter notebooks that reproduce Figures 2–7 of the above publication.

-This code is published under a CC-BY 4.0 license.
+This code is published under a CC-BY 4.0 license, letting others distribute, remix, tweak, and build upon this work, as long as they credit this work for the original creation.
 If you use this code, please cite the above publication.